davidimmanuelhartel/TrajectoBERT/README.md

 # Location Bert - Building Bert from scratch with PyTorch

-This is the repository containins the code from
+This repository contains code mainly from

 [Building BERT with PyTorch from scratch](https://coaxsoft.com/blog/building-bert-with-pytorch-from-scratch)